 The symbolism of the pumpkin in Kusama’s art

-Known in Japan as Kabocha, Pumpkins are positive images to Kusama because they represent a positive piece of her troubled childhood in Matsumoto.
+Known in Japan as Kabocha, Pumpkins are positive images to Kusama because they represent a cheerful piece of her troubled childhood in Matsumoto.
 As a young girl, Kusama spent hours drawing pumpkins.
 To her, pumpkins are representative of stability, comfort, and modesty12.
 According to Kusama, she prefers to use pumpkins because not only are they attractive in both color and form, but they are also tender to the touch.
-The inclusion of pumpkins in her artwork can, therefore, be said to be as a result of the childhood memories that the vegetable triggers.
+Therefore, the inclusion of pumpkins in her artwork can be said to be due to the childhood memories that the vegetable triggers.

 Yellow pumpkins in her black Mirror Room